s9tpepper/tome/notes.md

 [x] (MVP) Clear the list of endpoints when the project is swapped [x] (MVP) Ensure that endpoint names are unique per project

+[x] 100% scroll displays as 10%;
+[x] Unique endpoint names are broken again (broken when changing names via N, change vs rename) [ ] Scrolling is not working correctly in endpoint names list

 [ ] (POST-LAUNCH) Pretty print responses that are minified [ ] (POST-LAUNCH) Fix code gen with variables
 [ ] ***CODE GEN: Header Variables should become function arguments once variables are a thing in requests